js-advancers/learning-javascript-together/README.md

 4) Does your group have rules?

-    - No but we have best practise
+    - No but we have best practice
-    - weekly meetings
+    - Weekly meetings
-    - taking courses collectively
+    - Taking courses collectively
-    - to keep of the momentum and motivation to learn
+    - To keep of the momentum and motivation to learn

-    - sort of like the ‚code of conduct‘ from WordPress Community
+    - Sort of like the ‚code of conduct‘ from WordPress Community
-    - value each other
+    - Value each other
-    - safe space - you can be vulnerable (not knowing everything about coding)
+    - Safe space - you can be vulnerable (not knowing everything about coding)

 ---